peleeconsulting/company-portal/README.md

-# Peelee Consulting Website
+# 6ixstack Consulting Website

-A modern, responsive website for Peelee Consulting, a software solutions company specializing in small business technology consulting.
+A modern, responsive website for 6ixstack Consulting, a software solutions company specializing in small business technology consulting.

 The website will be available: <a href="https://peleeconsulting.github.io/company-portal/">GitHub Pages</a>